CucumisSativus/static-typing-in-python/slides.md

 * used when we want to have a class, that does not care about what is inside
 * gives guarantees that `T` is always the same - `MyList[int]` always work with `int`
 * generic parameter says `fill this hole to have a complete type`
-* you cannot use just `MyList`, its not a complete type
+* if you don't pass type explicitly, its inferred to be Any - no type checking
 ---

 ## New Types